 One obvious example of how data-driven decisions inspire new offerings is with Amazon, which has provided dash buttons, optimized shopping experiences and recommendations based on consumer data.
 In the B2B industry, manufacturers can capture data from the field, and increase production on the highest performing products and discontinue or improve those that are not performing.

 Existing data can be collected, combined from disparate systems and analyzed with an IoT AEP and securely scaled from one to millions of devices without needing to develop software from scratch.

 In the industrial sector, Siemens has worked to implement an intelligent maintenance offering or condition-based maintenance.
 By integrating connected sensors into its machinery and creating data centers using IoT, they can now anticipate maintenance based on real-time conditions.
 Other organizations are not far behind and using the technology to implement maintenance-as-a-service; provide alternatives to huge capital investments for machinery, improve customer relations and reduce stock levels for parts which can now be ordered as necessary instead of stored.

 These are just a couple of ways that data from IoT can return revenue to enterprises.
 There is no cap on the value of data for your organization.
 However, the longer your business goes without instituting ways to collect data, the less information you’ll have to work from - moving the finish line of returned value further away.

 The Losant Enterprise IoT Platform is an application enablement platform which comprises all of the components needed to streamline and expedite the development of any custom IoT application.
-If you’re interested in learning how IoT can help your team optimize operations, get customer insights or enhance innovation, meet with one of our today.
+If you’re interested in learning how IoT can help your team optimize operations, get customer insights or enhance innovation, meet with one of our solution engineers today.